bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ```

 #### Validate Class
 This class was made specifically to Validate input.
-Initially input validation was integrated into each models but as they grew it made sense to extract these functions into the Validate class.
-I did my best to make the functions semantic in order to make it more readable.
+Initially, input validation was integrated into each model but as they grew it made sense to extract these functions into the Validate class.
+I ensured that the functions were named semantically to make the code more readable.

 ```python
 Validate.is_positive_number(20) # => True